moj-analytical-services/IntroRTraining/Intro_markdown.md

 1. Create a folder with an appropriate name containing any files you need for your RStudio session.
 1. From RStudio, use the menu to change your working directory under Session > Set Working Directory > Choose Directory.
-1. Choose the directory (folder) you’ve just created in step 1.
+1. Choose the directory (folder) you've just created in step 1.

 Note that if you have cloned the IntroRTraining repository from GitHub into a new directory in RStudio, that directory automatically becomes an RStudio project and is set as the working directory, which you can check by running `getwd()`.